CNormx/R_Capstone_Project/README.md

 ## Interesting Findings:

-It appears people go the furthest distance while very active but the consistency at which they do so is inconsistent. moderate and light activity tends to trend at a consistent distance on a daily basis. *Light activity is also the 2nd highest form of activity recorded, which begins when people wake up and before the go to bed.
-The more steps and the further the distances people make the more calories get burned.
+It appears that people walk the farthest when they are very active.
+However, the consistency with which they walk is inconsistent.
+Moderate and light activity is more likely to have a higher trend of consistent distance on a day-to-day basis.
+Light activity is also the second highest form of activity recorded.
+It begins when people wake up and ends before they go to bed.
+People burn more calories the more steps they take and the farther they travel.
+I think it's realistic to assume that moderate and light activity that effectively burns calories appeals to the average Fitbit user.
+Targeting an audience of casual gym users and exercise enthusiasts would be beneficial to the brand and would attract more users.